VEVO/kubernetes-node-terminator/README.md

 DELAY_BETWEEN_TERMINATIONS = When terminating multiple nodes how many seconds should we delay between each termination.
 Default is 300 seconds.
 AWS_REGION = What AWS region is the pod running in.
 MAX_UNHEALTHY = No action will be taken if the current number of unhealthy nodes is greater than this setting.
 The default is 1.
+HEALTH_PORT = What port to listen on for http health checks.
+The default is 8080.
 ```

 # Deploy